 Online Training

 The Nevada Registry defines Online Training as self-paced, independent learning that is completed on the computer via the internet.
-Online courses can be accessed 24 hours a day, 7 days per week and are completed at the learner’s pace in the comfort of his/her own home.
+Online courses can be accessed 24 hours a day, 7 days per week and are completed at the learner’s pace in the comfort of their own home.
 While there is generally a way to communicate with the instructor via email, there is no in-person interaction between the instructor and “student”.
-There are currently over 1600 online courses listed on the Training Calendar.
+There are currently over 2,400 online courses listed on the Training Calendar.
 Online courses are only approved for agencies who are IACET approved.

 Virtual Training